pickeld/nuki_integration/README.md

 ## Version Management

 This integration uses GitHub releases for version management in HACS.
-The version in `manifest.json` is the source of truth and should match the release tag.
+The version in `manifest.json` is the source of truth.

-### Creating a New Release in VSCode
+### Creating a New Release

 1. Update version in `manifest.json`
 2. Stage and commit the change: